s-ankur/ug-project/README.md

 source availability and estimate the expected energy intake, allowing the system to take critical decisions about the utiliza- tion of the available energy.
 In this work, we present a novel

+## Dataset:
+Most of our work is done on the suny_international dataset.It contains the following columns<br>
+'DHI', 'DNI', 'GHI', 'Clearsky DHI', 'Clearsky DNI', 'Clearsky GHI',
+       'Cloud Type', 'Dew Point', 'Temperature', 'Pressure',
+       'Relative Humidity', 'Solar Zenith Angle', 'Precipitable Water', 'Wind Direction', 'Wind Speed', 'Fill Flag'<br>
+The readings are available at the interval of 30 min with most of the radiation being concentrated between 06:00 and 18:00.

+## Analysis:
+Before we begin with the prediction and modelling, we need to first analyze the data which we have obtained.
+The following graphic shows the variation of the daily GHI per day.